gardenjs/gardenjs/README.md

 - [task] Handle component out in svelte/vue/react.
 - [feature] Slot handling.
 - [feature] Evaluation of "Make Storybook stories compatible with Garden".
 (If very complex rather later)
-- [task] In das files import component instead of use relative filename as string
+- [task] In das files import component instead of use relative filename as string.
+- [task] Check Gardenjs with Next.js and Nuxt.

 ### Later (no specific order)